MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 The first item can be checked using the **IsSupported()** function.
 If the system supports notifications for at least one of the peripherals in the mask, the function will return true.
 You can choose not to check support using this function as long as your application doesn't explicitly depend on PowerThermalNotification SDK events.

+Once you meet the 3 requirements above, you will receive initial notifications for all supported **PeripheralsOfInterest**.
+If you later change **PeripheralsOfInterest** or **PowerThermalMitigationLevelChanged**, you will receive another set of notifications based on current status.

 Here's a code snippet for grabbing the **PowerThermalNotification** class instance and configuring it for notifications for both the **PeripheralFlags.Cpu** and **PeripheralFlags.PhotoVideoCamera**:

 ```cs